lucaslimadev/lucaslimadev/README.md

 ### Graduation

-🎓 Análise e Desenvolvimento de Sistemas — Instituto Federal de Roraima (IFRR)
+🎓 Systems Analysis and Development — Federal Institute of Roraima (IFRR)

 ---